 Following the confirmation that the college will remain a Further Education Institution, there is now more certainty of the college's sector for future financial years, the Governing Body considers that the college has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.

-Approved by order of the members of the Governing Body on 5th December 2024 and signed on its behalf by:
+Approved by order of the members of the Governing Body on 9th December 2025 and signed on its behalf by:

+Christian Mahoney

-Christian Mahoney Chair of Governors
+Chair of Governors

+Statement of regularity, propriety and compliance

 Geraint Williams Accounting Officer